JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 ***

-Flash forward a few days and while out shopping with my dad around Brighton 6th Street I asked if we could stop inside of a stationery store called “Cameo” so I could see what I could see and he agreed.
+Flash forward a few days and while out shopping with my dad around Brighton 6th Street I asked if we could stop inside of a stationery store called “Cameo” so I could see what fun junk I could spot inside the shop and he agreed.

 I went inside and poked around to see what I could see.
-But it seemed like the same batch of the same old same old and such and nothing that interested me… Until I spied something on a rack, right next to piles of number candles: A pack of trick candles.
+But it seemed like the same batch of the same old same old and such and nothing that interested me… Until I spied something on a rack right next to piles of number-shaped candles: A pack of trick candles!
 I was shocked!
-This place had those candles?
-I had to score some!
+This place had trick candles?
+Where did they get them from?
+No matter… I had to score them!

-So checked the price—which was about $1.50 or so—checked my pocket change and had just enough to score some.
+So I checked the price on the pack of trick candles—which was about $1.50 or so—then checked my pocket change and realized had just enough to score them.

 I ran out of the store and showed the candles to my dad.
 He looked at the package and carefully read the writing, “‘Trick Candles?’
 Why do you need this?”
 I just grinned and shrugged and headed back home.